 Original Images Without Compression

-The first test we can was simply with the original images, untouched.
+The first test we did simply with the original images, untouched.
 We got a 570ms load time with a page size of 4.8MB.

 And here are the individual file sizes of the images.